DCRemi/code-agnotic-comment-parser/README.md

 There is 2 types of blocks

-- Folder blocks : use to define the folder that will belong to the file (contains folder name tag)
+- File blocks : use to define the folder that will belong to the file
+  - These blocks can have only one tag  @fileDesc or @interactionTypes
 - Step definition blocks : use to define the documentation that describe a step definition (contains stepdef tag)

 ### II.3.
 Tags type